 The perfect title used by the psalmist is mainly El or Elohim (God).

 This section relates to Leviticus due in part to the fact that Levitical priests wrote most of the Psalms.
 These remained vocalized by the temple choirs (liturgical songs).
 These Psalms remind us that God alone is holy and that we should remember our place before Him.
 When we come into God’s presence (i.e., the temple) we should have reverential fear.

 The introduction to this book announces, “Truly God is good to Israel” (73:1).
 God has been just in all of His dealings with the nation of Israel despite the sufferings that the people often went through.
 The doxology also has the double Amen, and speaks of the fact that God has kept His covenant with David; therefore He should be worshipped and praised (89).

 Book 4: Psalms 90-106

 These Psalms, 17 in number, are anonymous except for Psalm 90 written by Moses, and Psalms 101 and 103 written by David.
 These two are for public worship.

 In line with the Pentateuch, this section would relate to Numbers.
 Numbers describes the Kingdom of Israel concerning its neighbours; these Psalms reveal that it is God’s kingdom that rules over all.
 There are also pre-captivity sentiments, but the emphasis is on praise toward God for His blessings.

 The name used for God in this section is mainly Jehovah (LORD).

-The introduction to the section declares confidence in God as Protector of His people (90).
-The theme of this article is about the steadfastness and faithfulness of God.
+The introduction to the section declares confidence in God as the Protector of His people (90).
+The theme of this article is the steadfastness and faithfulness of God.
 The doxology Psalm (106) praises God for the way He has led Israel until the present day and declared that He never changes, He is “from everlasting to everlasting.”
 This time the doxology closes with Amen and Hallelujah (Praise the Lord).